 2. Seize the opportunity to develop your bedside manner

 For many practicing physicians, time with individual patients can be limited.
 This is why it’s wise to think of clinical rotations as an opportunity to engage with those individuals as much as possible.

 “Rarely again in your career will you have as much time to spend with individual patients.
-Getting to know them can be mutually beneficial,” Dr. Doggett says.
+Getting to know them can be mutually beneficial,” says Dr. Lisa Doggett, a family physician and senior medical director for HGS AxisPoint Health.
 “You might even ask them what qualities they value in a doctor.
 Patients have more to teach you than anyone else.”

 “Your main job is to learn as much as you can.”